-- CIS advertisements, including those that contain performance information, should be consistent with the CIS's prospectus. - OCIS advertisements that contain performance information should provide a balanced presentation (e.g., a CIS advertisement should not focus on periods during which the CIS produced its best returns and exclude equally relevant periods in which the CIS did not perform as well).
-In addition, the performance information should be balanced with other relevant information, such as risk. - CIS performance information should be calculated and presented from the viewpoint of the typical CIS investor. - o CIS performance information should reflect the deduction of all fees and expenses that are indirectly paid by each CIS investor, such as management and/or performance fees and taxes paid by the CIS. - CIS performance information should reflect the deduction of all fees and expenses relating to the CIS that are directly paid by the typical CIS investor, such as sales loads, redemption fees and account fees. - o If CIS performance information does not reflect the deduction of all fees and expenses that are indirectly and directly paid by the typical investor, it should be accompanied by prominent disclosure that the performance information does not reflect the deduction of such fees and expenses and that, as a result, the actual returns to certain (or all) investors were lower. - CIS should calculate their advertised performance according to standardized formulas. - o Standardized formulas for calculating CIS performance information should: - Require the deduction of all fees and expenses that are indirectly paid by each CIS investor. - Require the deduction of all fees and expenses that are directly paid by the typical CIS investor. - Assume a complete redemption of the CIS investment at the end of the performance period (which will show the effect on performance of sales loads, redemption fees or other similar expenses that are directly paid by the typical investor upon redemption). - If standardized formulas for calculating CIS performance information do not require the deduction of all fees and expenses that are indirectly and directly paid by the typical investor, or do not assume complete redemption of the CIS investment at the end of the performance period, the CIS performance information should be accompanied by prominent disclosure that the performance information does not reflect the deduction of such fees and expenses and that, as a result, the actual returns to certain (or all) investors were lower.
+- 1.2 CIS advertisements, including those that contain performance information, should be consistent with the CIS's prospectus. - 1.3 CIS advertisements that contain performance information should provide a balanced presentation (e.g., a CIS advertisement should not focus on periods during which the CIS produced its best returns and exclude equally relevant periods in which the CIS did not perform as well).
+In addition, the performance information should be balanced with other relevant information. - 2.
+CIS performance information should be calculated and presented from the viewpoint of the average CIS investor. - 2.1 CIS performance information should reflect the deduction of all fees and expenses that are indirectly paid by each CIS investor, such as management and/or performance fees and taxes paid by the CIS. - 2.2 CIS performance information should either: (a) be accompanied by prominent disclosure that the performance information does not reflect the deduction of all fees and expenses relating to the CIS that are directly paid by the average CIS investor to the CIS, such as sales loads, redemption fees and account fees and that, as a result, the actual returns to certain (or all) investors were lower; or (b) reflect the deduction of all such fees and expenses. - 3.
+CIS should calculate their advertised performance according to standardized formulas. - 3.1 Standardized formulas for calculating CIS performance information should: - A. Require the deduction of all fees and expenses that are indirectly paid by each CIS investor. - B. Require the deduction of all fees and expenses that are directly paid by the average CIS investor. - C. Assume a complete redemption of the CIS investment at the end of the performance period (which will show the effect on performance of sales loads, redemption fees or other similar expenses that are directly paid by the average investor upon redemption). - D. If standardized formulas for calculating CIS performance information do not require the deduction of all fees and expenses that are indirectly and directly paid by the average investor, or do not assume complete redemption of the CIS investment at the end of the performance period, the CIS performance information should be accompanied by prominent disclosure that the performance information does not reflect the deduction of such fees and expenses and that, as a result, the actual returns to certain (or all) investors were lower.